dotnet/maintenance-packages/README.md

       -AssemblyFileOrDirectoryRelativeDirectoryPath src/libraries \
       -DestinationRepoPath D:/maintenance-packages
     ```

-Note: You'll most likely have to port from the internal repo.
-Please consult with the @dotnet/area-infrastructure-libraries members for guidance on choosing the right repo of origin.
+Note to maintainers: You'll most likely have to port from the internal repo.
+Please consult with the @dotnet/area-infrastructure-libraries members for guidance on choosing the correct repo of origin and branch name.

+After executing the script, do the following:

+1. Double check that the created branch is up-to-date with `main`.
+If it isn't, merge the latest changes in `main` (important: do not rebase).
+2. Rename the branch to one of your choosing.
+You can use `git branch -M <OldName> <NewName>`.
-2. Manually copy any source code files that were not brought in by the script.
-For example, those located under the `Common/` or the `CoreLib/` directories in the origin repo.
+3. Manually copy any source code files that were not brought in by the script, and commit it.
+For example, those located under the `Common/` or the `CoreLib/` directories in the origin repo won't be included in the migration.
-3. Delete the obsolete infrastructure files that are not relevant anymore when using the latest version of arcade.
+4. Delete the obsolete infrastructure files that are not relevant anymore when using the latest version of arcade.
-4. Use the modern Microsoft.NET.Sdk for the csproj files.
+5. Use the modern Microsoft.NET.Sdk for the csproj files.
-5. Set the target frameworks to those the package should continue supporting.
+6. Set the target frameworks to those the package should continue supporting.
 This might not be as straightforward so please feel free to reach out to the @dotnet/area-infrastructure-libraries members for guidance.
+7. Add the csprojs to the base sln file.
-6. Delete dead source code.
+8. Delete dead source code.
 For example, code protected by preprocessor directives that are not relevant anymore due to the specified framework being out of support.
+9. Build the whole repo using the base `build.cmd|sh` script.
-7. Turn `<IsPackable>` to `true`, then run `dotnet pack` to see if APICompat / PackageValidation complain, in which case you'll have to address the issues.
+10. Turn `<IsPackable>` to `true`, then run `dotnet pack` to see if APICompat / PackageValidation complain, in which case you'll have to address the issues.
+When done, set it back to `false`.
+11. Squash all the _new_ commits introduced by you in this repo, excluding the migrated commit history.
-8. Submit the PR and tag @dotnet/area-infrastructure-libraries for review.
+12. Submit the PR and tag @dotnet/area-infrastructure-libraries for review.

+## How to produce stable package versions

+Package versions produced by official builds for this repo will automatically contain a prerelease suffix.
+This is in order to be able to iterate through changes until we are ready to have a final build when we are ready for a new servicing release.
+When that time comes, all that is needed in order to produce packages that don't have the prerelease suffix is to manually queue a build in the official pipeline, and set the variable `DotNetFinalVersionKind` to `release`.
+This will automatically cause Arcade to set the right version for the package, as well as use a dedicated NuGet feed to push the final build assets (in order to avoid potential version clashes).

 ## How to service a library